-Bill Saunders was born and bred in Christchurch.
-After studying law, he joined the NZ Broadcasting Corporation as a radio announcer in 1962.
+Bill Saunders was born and bred in Christchurch and after studying law, he joined the NZ Broadcasting Corporation as a radio announcer in 1962.
 A year later he moved to Wellington, and became one of the first members of the NZBC documentary unit.
 In 1968 he began reporting for the local edition of magazine show Town and Around, where he covered everything from road crossing techniques to boorish rugby fans, and became a local TV personality; he was even a judge on a Miss NZ University pageant.

 Saunders then moved on to pioneering current affairs shows Compass and Gallery.
 He won the first documentary Feltex Award for an examination of housing issues facing elderly people.
 As his colleague Keith Hunter would later write, his documentaries "were invariably designed to make you think about the difficulties others faced.
 Adoption, alcoholism, kids in trouble, halfway houses, unemployment, wealth and poverty ..."
 After Compass, Saunders worked on documentaries for the Survey slot, before departing for an OE in 1971.
 For two years he freelanced in London, including on TV science series Today Tomorrow.